ayaskant007/Echo-Motion/README.md

 ## Key Features

-* **32-Gesture Recognition:** Utilizes a complete binary finger-state map (Thumb to Pinky) for 32 unique commands.
+32-Gesture Recognition: 32 different commands with a full binary finger-state map (Thumb to Pinky).
-* **Gemini AI Integration:** Uses `gemini-3-flash` to turn raw signs into natural, helpful sentences.
+* **gemini-3-flash** integration: Converts raw signs into natural, helpful sentences.
-* **Web Dashboard:** A v v cool frontend built with **Streamlit** featuring live chat logs and real-time camera processing.
+* **Web Dashboard:** A v v cool frontend developed with **Streamlit** with live chat logs and real-time camera processing.
-* **Threaded Audio (Jarvis):** Custom Windows SAPI integration that allows Jarvis to speak in the background without freezing the video feed it doesnt work on the hosted streamlit website tho due to os limitations 🥀.
+Threaded Audio (Jarvis): Custom windows sapi integration, can be used to talk in the background without freezing the video stream, not working for the hosted streamlit website because of os limitations yet.
 * **Local Automation:**
-    * **Entertainment:** Play any song on YouTube via `pywhatkit` (a button appears on the web version due to server limitations 🥀 it doesnt auto open cuz it will open the site on the server itself not on the client's device 😭)
+    * **Video Playback:** Play any song on YouTube using pywhatkit (Due to server limitations, a button appears on web version of YouTube, if not, it will open the site on the server side, not on the device side, hence the reason for the 🥀 symbol)
-    * **Information:** Fetch live headlines via News API or check the weather.
+    * **Information**: Get real-time headlines with News API or get the weather.
-    * **Web Navigation:** Instant access to Google, Facebook, and YouTube.
+    Web Navigation: Quickly switch to Google, Facebook, and YouTube.
 ---

 ## Tech Stack